selfishprimate/curated-design-resources/README.md

 ## Typography

+_Typography is like the backbone of your design pieces.
+Here you can find the best tools to benefit typography!_

 - [Canva](https://www.canva.com/font-combinations/): This tool make typography easy.
 - [Font Squirrel](https://www.fontsquirrel.com/): Free fonts have met their match.
 - [Fonts Arena](https://fontsarena.com/): FontsArena is a curated typography website with a focus on contemporary typography and high quality free fonts.